 After looking at calico goldfish facts and features, let us look at how to take care of them:

 To take care of shubunkins, first we need to understand their temperaments and behavior.

 Here is a bulleted list that summarizes their behavior and characteristics of the fish:

 - Undemanding of water quality and temperature

-Harlequin Goldfish are very hardy and can survive the under same conditions that the common goldfish.
+Harlequin Goldfish are very hardy and can survive under the same conditions that the common goldfish require.

 Compared to the standard Goldfish, Shubunkins are more agile and faster swimmers.
 And this leads to the question, how big their environment needs to be?